-Ensysce Biosciences, Inc. ("Ensysce"), along with its subsidiary, EBIR, Inc. ("EBIR", formerly known as Covistat, Inc.) and its wholly owned subsidiaries EBI Operating, Inc. and EBI OpCo.
-Inc. (collectively, the "Company") is engaged in the development of drug delivery platforms targeting pain and cancer markets.
+Ensysce Biosciences, Inc. ("Ensysce"), along with its 79.2%-owned subsidiary, EBIR, Inc. ("EBIR", formerly known as Covistat, Inc.) and its wholly-owned subsidiaries EBI Operating, Inc. and EBI OpCo, Inc. (collectively, the "Company"), is a clinical-stage biotech company using its proprietary technology platforms to develop safer prescription drugs.
 The primary focus of the Company is its program developing abuse and overdose resistant pain technology with a clinical stage program being the abuse resistant, TAAP (Trypsin Activated Abuse Protection) opioid product candidate, PF614.
-In addition, the Company is developing its MPARTM (Multi-Pill Abuse Resistant) technology for overdose protection which will be applied to the PF614 program.
-The Company is also applying its TAAP and MPARTM technology to a methadone prodrug for use in the treatment of Opioid Use Disorder.
+In addition, the Company is developing its MPAR® (Multi-Pill Abuse Resistant) technology for overdose protection which will be applied to the PF614 program.
+The Company is also applying its TAAP and MPAR® technology to a methadone prodrug for use in the treatment of Opioid Use Disorder.